 email@example.com Marie-Anne is our Finance and Human Resources Officer.
 Marie-Anne has several years experience in managing the accounts of small businesses and charities.

 Ursula Juta – Education and Catchment Support Officer

-Ed is our Farm Advisor working within the CamEO partnership through the WaterLIFE funded project by WWF and Coca Cola.
-His previous job was as Reserve Manager at Pensthorpe Natural Park where he has spent the past 12 years after gaining a HND in Countryside Management while at Easton College.
-Ed’s role is to work within the River Wissey and Lark catchments providing Farm advise and implementing projects to reduce diffuse pollution from agricultural practices.
+email@example.com Ed is our Farm Advisor working within the CamEO partnership through the WaterLIFE funded project by WWF and Coca Cola.
+His previous job was as Reserve Manager at Pensthorpe Natural Park where he spent the past 12 years after gaining a HND in Countryside Management while at Easton College.
+Ed’s role is to work within the Cam, Ely and Ouse Catchments which include the River Wissey, Lark, Little Ouse, Thet and Cam providing Farm advise and implementing projects to reduce diffuse pollution from agricultural practices.

 David was born in Ireland into a farming background, where he developed a passion for conservation, wild places and environmental protection.
 He was formerly a soldier but has been a businessman for the last 18 years or so.
 He is currently a senior director in a Private Security Company working mainly in London, and has had a family home in Norfolk for over 30 years.